Trump Winery Eligible for Bailout in Virus Relief Law

 But those guardrails only apply to one massive $500 billion tranche of money set aside in the law.

-The limitations don't apply to a separate $9.5 billion fund made available for producers of “specialty crops,” which under U.S. Department of Agriculture guidelines include grapes.
+The limitations don't apply to a separate $9.5 billion fund made available for producers of “specialty crops,” which under U.S. Department of Agriculture guidelines includes grapes.

 “It certainly looks like there are ways that the Trump Winery could benefit,” said Jordan Libowitz, a spokesman for the government watchdog group Citizens for Ethics and Responsibility in Washington.
 “Grape growers we think definitely could qualify."